The Effects Of Family Separation On Mental Health

 Immigration and family separation

-Research from the US Committee for Refugees and Immigrants confirmed how harmful certain policies were for families and their impact on poor mental health.
-Seventy-three mothers of separated children and 425 mothers who were detained with their children in detention centers were surveyed for this research, aimed at assessing the behaviors of children and determining the prevalence of trauma.
+Research from the US Committee for Refugees and Immigrants confirmed how harmful certain policies appeared to be for families and their mental health.
+Seventy-three mothers of separated children and 425 mothers who were detained with their children in detention centers were surveyed for this research, aimed at assessing the behaviors of children and determining the prevalence of trauma to educate people about the effects of these policies.
 The results included the following findings:

 • Compared to the baseline US child population, detained children had twice as many severe emotional or behavioral difficulties; separated children had three times as many.